Help I am Being Held Prisoner to be re-released 2/18

 I knew I should have written this up right after I saw the movie, or at the very least, the next day.

-But I didn’t, and now it’s been almost a week since I’ve seen it, and I really wish it were completely fresh in my head because I don’t think I’m going […]
+But I didn’t, and now it’s been almost a week since I’ve seen it, and I really wish it were completely fresh in my head because I don’t think I’m going to […]

 Hard Case Crime to release lost James M. Cain novel The Cocktail Waitress